 As one of the nation’s preeminent research institutions and one of the largest private employers in the Washington, D.C. area, GW is concerned with numerous policy and legislative issues at the federal level.
 The Office of Government Relations concentrates its policy focus on issues like student financial aid, federal research funding, immigration, and higher education reauthorization.

 In addition, the Office participates in a variety of national forums and works with various higher education associations like the American Council on Education (ACE), the National Association of Independent Colleges and Universities (NAICU) and the Association of American Medical Colleges (AAMC) to advocate for GW’s interests.

 Here are the primary areas of concern for the Office of Government Relations:

 Containing the costs of a college education has, for good reason, become an issue of national concern.
 OGCR, on behalf of the university, advocates for increasing financial aid for students.
-According to the NAICU’s 2015-16 figures, GW’s total loan volume for student federal loan programs was more than $250 million.
-Thousands of GW students also benefit from a variety of federal need-based loans, including Pell Grants (1,564 awards for 2015-16) and Perkins Loans (2,753 awards).
+Thousands of GW students benefit from a variety of federal need-based loans, including Pell Grants (1,665 awards for Academic Year 2020-2021).
+In March 2021, George Washington University signed onto a letter to congressional leaders calling on them to double the amount of the individual Pell grant.
 The university continues to work with the federal government to help ensure that qualified students, regardless of financial resources, can take full advantage of a GW education.